 As a guideline, approximate magnitude limits at a mid-range wavelength for each grating are tabulated in Table 12.
 The limits have been calculated for 30-min exposures using the 1.5" slit, with 1.3" seeing at Zenith, in dark conditions, for an AOV type star (point-source).
 The numbers are applicable to long-slit and MOS observations.
 The magnitude limit here corresponds to signal-to-noise ratio of 5 per pixel in 2x2 binning over a 2 x FWHM aperture spectral extraction at the tabulated wavelength.

-As a crude rule of thumb for limiting magnitudes in good conditions, verified by actual observations, V=23 magnitude point sources can produce "measurable flux" in ~30 minute exposures with the PG900 grating and V=21 magnitude point sources with the PG3000 grating in blue settings.
+As a rough rule of thumb for limiting magnitudes in good conditions, verified by actual observations, V=23 magnitude point sources can produce "measurable flux" in ~30 minute exposures with the PG900 grating and V=21 magnitude point sources with the PG3000 grating in blue settings.
+With the PG900 modes PIs have used RSS to successfully recover redshifts of 21 mag continuum sources and 22.5 mag emission lines sources.

-We also draw to the attention of RSS users that the current RSS Simulator has inaccuracies up to ~ 2 nm in its wavelength range predictions to be noted when assessing the locations of the CCD gaps and edges.
+We also draw to the attention of RSS users that the current RSS Simulator has inaccuracies up to ~2 nm in its wavelength range predictions to be noted when assessing the locations of the CCD gaps and edges.